Cozy Peach Kitchen

 • Oil amounts: I recommend using only 1 teaspoon of oil to lightly coat the chickpeas.
 Adding too much oil can actually burn the seasonings on the chickpeas.

 • Warning: Depending on the type of air fryer you use, you might hear a popping noise while the chickpeas are cooking.
-The sound can be a little startling but this is just the chickpeas literally popping like popcorn.
+The sound can be a little startling but this is just the chickpeas popping like popcorn.

 Should I pat the chickpeas dry before air frying them?